 4. Soba (Buckwheat Noodles)

-Soba is a must-try noodle dish in Japan.
+Soba is a type of Japanese noodle made from buckwheat flour.
 You will be immersed in the characteristic nutty and earthy flavors when eating the chewy and yummy soba noodles.
-In addition, a little strong flavor of garlic and sesame will explode the taste buds.

 Let’s taste soba noodles to understand more about their flavor.